 best things to do in Marrakesh

-Typically, prices will be heavily inflated for visitors, so start low around 25-30% of their asking price and find a number that you feel comfortable with.
-It’s a skill that’s got to be learned.
+Typically, visitors’ prices will be heavily inflated, so start low, around 50% of their asking price, and find a number that you feel comfortable with.
+It’s a skill that has to be learned.
+However, if you’re unsure, walk away and go back later.

 6.)
 Jardin Majorelle and Yves Saint Laurent Museum